CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence.markdown

 Slowly but surely, I will become the Ruby Warrior I'm destined to be.

 -> {% img /images/posts/2013-07-14-becoming-a-ruby-warrior-with-artificial-intelligence/RubyWarrior.png 750 750 %} <-

+A shoutout to my boy [Dan Friedman](http://dfriedm.github.io/) for working on this with me.

 There's still much learning to do and more levels to conquer.
 Onward and upward!